Quick Answer

 Worth Knowing

-Pay-by-weight pricing means your bill depends on what you select — budget around $30-$50.
+Pay-by-weight pricing means your bill depends on what you select — most diners spend $15-$30.
 Great for solo diners with individual pots.
 Open 11am-2am daily, making it one of the latest-night options.
 The Mushroom Vegan Broth is excellent for plant-based eaters.

 Practical Details